FjallInvestmentResearch/CSuite/docs/source/algos.rst

 It is the default choice for buying and selling for most investors most of the time.That means that a market order will be completed nearly instantaneously at a price very close to the latest posted price that the investor can see.

 Market Orders requires 4 parameters, the :code:`client` for data access and 3 order parameters.
-In limit orders passing a price is not necessary and however a so is a symbol (str) and quatity must be set, with the latter being used to specify trade direction, e.g. +10 (BUY) and -10 (SELL).
+In Market Orders passing a price is not necessary and however a so is a symbol (str) and quatity must be set, with the latter being used to specify trade direction, e.g. +10 (BUY) and -10 (SELL).
-No :code:`timeInForce` parameter is necessary as all Market Orders are flagged for immedate execution.
+The :code:`timeInForce` parameter is not necessary as all Market Orders are flagged for immedate execution.

 Market Order supports a stop through the :code:`stop` parameter which has a defualt value of 0.
 The stop is set as a nominal (price) value which is automatically converted into a TP or SL.
 For example passing a price of 100 and a stop of 120 would imply a Take Profit (TP), conversly a stop of 80 would imply a Stop Loss (SL)

 +------------+------------+-----------+-----------+